| Sunrise: 05:40 | Sunset: 19:43 | GMT +11 | Today: Clear. |

 Australian slang

-• mexican a person from the border between QLD and NSW
+• cane toad a person from QLD

 Online Maps